eliyah23rd/Auto-GPT/README.md

 You agent is controlled by Telegram, please check out env.template for details on entering Telegram keys.

+Please add the following step to the setup instructions provided by Auto-GPT: copy plugins_config_template.yaml to plugins_config.yaml and put your Telegrap keys and chat id for your bot in there.

 The concept is described on Reddit at https://www.reddit.com/r/ExploringGPT/comments/13uxz0s/the_quest_for_personal_ai_an_autonomous_gpt_agent/

 Further posts: